DoSomething/contentful-prototype/docs/development/content-types/campaign.md

 - **Blurb** : Long text displayed in the LedeBanner.

 - **Landing Page** : Reference to a [Landing Page](development/content-types/landing-page.md) or Sixpack Experiment entry, displayed when the current user has not signed up for the campaign.

+- **Additional Content** : A JSON field, which may contain the following properties:

+  - `featureFlags` - (Deprecated).
+Expects an object property.
+This was only ever used with a `showVoterRegistrationModal` key, and support was removed in [#2073](https://github.com/DoSomething/phoenix-next/pull/2073).